bgamari/the-thoralf-plugin/presentation/slides.md

 ## In the paper

 * Starting thoughts on type safety
-* Gorey details of formalizing EDP
+* Gory details of formalizing EDP
 * A fancy example
   * Type-level finite maps
   * Extensible records